 Why and how to implement a falling knife investment strategy in your portfolio

 If you have found this article you have most likely heard of a falling knife investment strategy.
-In this article I am going to tell you exactly why and how to implement a falling knife investment strategy in your portfolio.
+In this article you can find out exactly why and how you can implement a falling knife investment strategy in your portfolio.

 Forget winning stocks – buy losing companies

-Instead of looking for winning stocks, perhaps investing in losing stocks will give you higher returns over the long term.
+Why look for winning stocks if losing stocks give you higher returns over the long term.

 That’s exactly what the research done by the Brandes Institute wanted to find out in a paper called “Falling Knives Around the World”.